 Commercial buildings use a lot of energy and require constant upkeep.
 Eco-friendly companies use sustainable building materials to reduce their carbon footprint.

-Companies are constantly updating their current buildings to reduce energy consumption.
+Companies often update their current buildings to reduce energy consumption.
 Examples include, retrofitting lights to LED, updating HVAC systems and implementing automatic sun control and shading devices.